Adrenalineren/Bookies/README.md

 npm install
 npm start
 ```
-This runs the Express backend server on http://localhost:4000.
+This will start the React frontend on http://localhost:3000.

 ---